String Orchestra Lessons

 We based our violin, piano, guitar, cello and double bass teaching on classical music, but not exclusively.
 For example, student can play a new music piece once the technique allows it.
 And we also have rock guitar and drums lessons that are not based on classical music at all.
 It all depends on instrument, teacher and student which way you want to lean towards.

-Sign up for a trial 10-week period.
+Sign up for a few months.
 After this time you will have a better understanding of what is involved.

 No. Teacher determined the readiness and it is only recommended for students who take music lessons and music education very seriously.
 Preparations are extensive and involve much more than just playing a musical instrument.